Condamine River: History

+In 1843, the European traveller and explorer Ludwig Leichhardt noted that the river was completely waterless with only deep waterholes present.
+Wells in the sandy soil needed to be dug 35 feet to reach water.

-Major Thomas Mitchell crossed the Balonne River on St George's Day, 23 April 1846.
-The next year 1847 Ludwig Leichhardt went to examine the course of the Condamine River.
+The European explorer, Thomas Mitchell, crossed the Balonne River on St George's Day, 23 April 1846.
+The next year, Leichhardt set out to examine the course of the Condamine River.

-In 1985, it was proposed by the Water Research Foundation of Australia to transfer water from the Clarence River to the Condamine water basin.
+In 1985, the Water Research Foundation of Australia proposed to transfer water from the Clarence River to the Condamine water basin.
 The Condamine River and its catchment area were involved in the 2010–11 Queensland floods.
 During the floods the river reached a record peak at Condamine of 15.25 m and another peak of 14.67 m.